 Lennard River Snack Stop

-We left Windjana Gorge and headed towards Silent Grove.
-Silent Grove is a camp ground providing access to Bell Gorge.
+We left Windjana Gorge and headed towards Dulundi (Silent Grove).
+Dulundi is a campground providing access to Dalmanyi (Bell Gorge).
 We brought Anna with us (who is Anna again?) so she could see more of the sights along the GRR.

 She left her car at a “snack stop” on the main road at Lennard River and hopped in with us.
 The snack stop was a caravan parked on the bank of a river and was run by a bloke who lived there in the dry season.
 Bizarre!
 Unfortunately this is no longer operational.